multiscale/muscle3/docs/source/coupling.rst

 .. figure:: timelines_two_subtimelines.svg
    :align: center
-   :alt: macro has two separate pairs of O_I/S ports, one connecting down to
-         micro1 and one connecting down to micro2, side by side.

    ``macro``'s two subtimelines are drawn side by side beneath it, each with its own pair of ports, one leading to ``micro1`` and the other to